khaled-hamam/design-patterns-explained/library/solid-principles/interface-segregation.md

 **Definition:**
 Clients should not be forced to depend on methods they do not use.

-- Prefer Small cohesive interfaces than fat interfaces.
+- Prefer Small cohesive interfaces to fat interfaces.
 - If there’s a class that implements a part of the interface, then the interface should be split into smaller interfaces that can be used separately.

 ## Example